 The final psychological factor that governs both gamification and rewards is the consensus principle.
 We are influenced by our peers and those around us, more than we realize.
 When our peers agree, we’re more likely to subscribe to a similar line of thinking.
 When people are in situations and don’t know how to act, often they will look to others in the same setting, to see how they should respond.
-This is known as the consensus principle, or groupthink - a psychological effect that is extremely impactful in the world of ecommerce.
-User-generated content (like customer reviews and social sharing) are becoming extremely important to many brands’ acquisition strategies, and can be used to motivate all sorts of customer behaviors.
+This is known as the consensus principle, or groupthink–a psychological effect that is extremely impactful in the world of ecommerce.
+User-generated content (like customer reviews and social sharing) is extremely important to many brands’ acquisition strategies and is used all the time to motivate customer behaviors.

 In the case of your VIP program, this is extremely helpful.
-Today’s customer loves to share their experiences and with a camera, social media, and a phone in their pockets, it’s easier than ever before.
+Today’s customers love to share their experiences and with a camera, social media, and a phone in their pockets, it’s easier than ever before.
 Especially if it’s something they love or want to show off and tell everyone about!
-As customers are inducted to your highest VIP tier, they’ll want to share about their achievement with their friends and family.
-When others start to see others in their circle sharing about your VIP status, they’ll trust that this is a goal they should be pursuing, too!
+As customers are inducted to your highest VIP tier, they’ll want to share their achievements with their friends and family.
+When others start to see people in their circle sharing about your VIP status, they’ll trust that this is a goal they should be pursuing, too!

-Programs like Sephora’s VIB Rouge and Starbucks’ Starbucks Rewards are great examples of visual consensus at work.
-Just search for #VIBRouge or #starbucksgoldcard on Twitter or Instagram to see the power of consensus in action, as customers all over the world share the joy of finally receiving elite rewards membership!
+Sephora’s VIB Rouge is a great example of visual consensus at work.
+Just search for #VIBRouge on Twitter, Instagram, or Google to see the power of consensus in action, as customers all over the world share the joy of finally receiving elite rewards membership!
 There are even articles dedicated to sharing which products are for VIB Rogue members.

 How to Incorporate Gamification Mechanics Into a VIP Loyalty Program

-As we mentioned earlier, improving enrolment rates is a primary goal for many VIP programs.
-Upfront, this might seem like a really difficult or expensive task - how can you start encouraging more customers to enroll without increasing your acquisition spend?
+As we mentioned earlier, improving enrollment rates is a primary goal for many VIP programs.
+Upfront, this might seem like a really difficult or expensive task–how can you start encouraging more customers to enroll without increasing your acquisition spend?

 If you find yourself asking this question, remember that your VIP program is part of a larger retention strategy!
 As a result, you’ll be happy to discover that there’s no need to reassess your budget.
 Instead, all you need to do is clearly outline your program’s benefits with a well-designed VIP explainer page.
-This explainer page is similar to a game manual that gets customers excited to play - by providing them with the guidelines they need to get started, they’re better equipped to succeed.
+This explainer page is similar to a game manual that gets customers excited to play by providing them with the guidelines they need to get started.

-oVertone does this extremely well with their Canningvale VIP Rewards page.
+Canningvale, an Australian homeware shop does this exceptionally well with their Canningvale VIP Rewards page.
 Its photo header immediately brings you in, followed by its branded icons explaining how to easily earn rewards.
 With a CTA to join and to learn more, you can see on their explainer page, a visually color-coded graph of the multiple tiers of rewards customers can earn.
 It’s easy for customers to visually see how much you need to spend to reach each level, and what you can do to move from one level to the next.
 In addition, they’ve clearly outlined which benefits are available at each level, making each subsequent tier more valuable than the last with additional perks and rewards.

 Each of these pieces of information are what will motivate your customers to seek each successive status and maintain them over a longer period of time.
 With a clear idea of what they’re missing out on by not being in the higher tiers, your explainer page will help you boost your program’s scarcity effect and promote an elite sense of status your customers will be dying to get their hands on.